banner-bg

 Licensed Child Care Home

-Your daycare will fall under this category if you provide care to seven to 12 children ages 13 or younger for at least two hours, but less than 24 hours per day, for three or more days a week in the primary caregiver’s home.
+Your childcare program will fall under this category if you provide care to seven to 12 children ages 13 or younger for at least two hours, but less than 24 hours per day, for three or more days a week in the primary caregiver’s home.

 Registered Child Care Home